TwoStoryRobot/javascript/README.md

 ## How to Update This

 To update this document, make a pull request with your recommended changes.
-The pull request must receive a thumbs up emoji (👍) from at least half the active dev team prior to merging.
+The pull request must receive **an approved review** from at least half the active development team prior to merging.
 The pull request itself can be used for discussion, comments, and iteration on the proposed change.
+To ensure others are notified, please request reviews from appropriate developers.

 Rules here should be 1) actionable and 2) clearly testable in a PR review.